bottlerocket-os/bottlerocket/extras/dogswatch/README.md

 - **Agent DaemonSet**

-  Scheduling Agent on Thar hosts
+  Scheduling Agent on Bottlerocket hosts

-- **Thar Namespace**
+- **Bottlerocket Namespace**

-  Grouping Thar related resources and roles.
+  Grouping Bottlerocket related resources and roles.

 - **Service Account for the Agent**